BeRoot00/Collection_of_scripts/README.md

-## Script Collection
+## Collection of my scripts

-This repository contains a collection of scripts that I build for various tasks and projects.
+This repository contains a collection of scripts that I have created for various tasks and projects.
 Each script is designed to perform a specific task and can be used independently or integrated into other projects.

 ### vuln_banner.py